-Appropriately enough after the last post, here's the soundtrack to Eli Roth's sequel to his groundbreaking tale of a new underground capitalism, the jaded desires of the filthy rich and dumb American teenagers in peril.
+Appropriately enough after the last post, let's talk about Eli Roth's sequel to his groundbreaking exploration of underground sadism, the jaded desires of the filthy rich and dumb American teenagers in peril.

 Right off the bat, I want to say that I don't get the popular hatred for Roth amongst horror fans.
 I understand that his frat boy humour and antics can be annoying... but the simple fact is that Eli makes a great horror film.
 Much better than most I might add.
 People criticise his movies for being too referential, but I think the way Roth does it is tasteful and cool.
 It's odd because the thing that strikes me about all his movies is how original they are despite all the homage in them.